aquasecurity/tracee/docs/contributing/building/nocore-ebpf.md

 **Reasoning behind this change**

-With [BTFHUB](https://github.com/aquasecurity/btfhub), it is now possible to run **tracee-ebpf** without compiling the eBPF object to each different kernel, thus removing the automatic builds (although the functionality is still kept through the Makefile).
+With [BTFHUB](https://github.com/aquasecurity/btfhub), it is now possible to run **tracee** without compiling the eBPF object to each different kernel, thus removing the automatic builds (although the functionality is still kept through the Makefile).